SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/salish.rst

 Prepare and Execute Runs
 ========================

-The :file:`SS-run-sets` :ref:`SS-run-sets-SalishSea` contains a subdirectory called :file:`v201702/` that contains a version controlled sample run description file and namelist segment files.
+The :file:`SS-run-sets` repository contains a subdirectory called :file:`v202111/` that contains  version controlled sample run description files and namelist segment files.
+Create your own directory in that repository
+(e.g. :file:`SS-run-sets/SalishSea/djl/` )
+where you can copy,
+edit,
-Create your own directory in that repo where you can copy, edit, and version control those files to define the run that you want to execute.
+and version control those files to define the run that you want to execute.

-The run description file is described in the :ref:`RunDescriptionFileStructure` section of the :ref:`project tools documentation <SalishSeaToolsDocs>`.
+The run description file contents are described in the :ref:`salishseacmd:RunDescriptionFileStructure` section of the :ref:`SalishSeaCmdProcessor` package .
 The namelists are described in the `NEMO-3.6 Book`_.

 .. _NEMO-3.6 Book: https://zenodo.org/record/3248739